 The Vitascope of President McKinley at his Ohio home is, I must say with all due respect, less than engaging.
-He's a stolid man, not, in my opinion, the most impressive American President--but he has shown himself forward-thinking, at least in terms of his willingness to display himself.
-During the campaign, Bryan jack-rabbited himself around the country delivering hundreds of speeches--but McKinley remained on his front porch, bringing voters to him, delivering speeches--while famed Republican orators like Roosevelt went on the campaign trail for him.
-Even before he was President, McKinley made himself a stationary subject.
+He's a stolid man, not in my opinion a particularly impressive American President—but he's shown himself forward-thinking, at least in terms of his willingness to display himself.
+During the campaign, Bryan jack-rabbited around the country delivering hundreds of speeches; but McKinley remained on his front porch, bringing voters to him, delivering speeches—while famed Republican orators like Roosevelt went on the campaign trail for him.
+Even before he was President, McKinley made himself a stationary subject to be viewed.

-With cinema, however, McKinley has a new opportunity.
-And while he by no means cuts a dramatic figure, he is using Edison's Vitascope to travel by proxy across the country, keeping all of us mindful of his solid bulk, becoming himself a performer, joining all those who have been captured with only minimal interference by the camera.
-His stroll outside his home is staged, but it is he strolling, marking a halfway-point between actuality and fiction.
+With cinema, however, McKinley has a new opportunity both to stay at home and to be seen.
+Literally passing through Edison's Vitascope, he can travel by proxy across the country, keeping all of us mindful of his bulk, becoming himself a performer, joining all those who have been captured with only minimal interference by the camera.
+His stroll outside his home is staged, but it is him strolling, marking a halfway-point between actuality and fiction.